About

 in Stavanger, Norway.

-With chronic stress symptoms and psychosomatic symptoms such as Fibromyalgia, chronic pain, TMJ, Tinnitus, Muscle tension, Anxiety, Panic attacks, sciatica, herniated disc.
+Working experience with a very multicultural, international community.
+With chronic stress symptoms and psychosomatic symptoms such as Fibromyalgia, chronic pain, TMJ, Tinnitus, Muscle tension, Anxiety, Panic attacks, sciatica, and herniated disc.

 2015-2016 teaching in Europe and India 'Playground' workshop - Embodiment through movement and exploration of our sense of self and in connections with others.